 * Support is provided for no more than four years of study even if course is longer.
 Note that a Foundation Year counts as one year of study towards your maximum of four years of bursary support.

 Support is on a fee pro-rata basis for those students paying half fees or less.
-If a student has an income of under £16,000 and is a care leaver, they will be eligible for a £3,000 fee waiver.
+Bursaries cannot be combined, for example, if a student is a care leaver, they will be eligible for a £3,000 bursary only.

 Bursary payment options: